tenzir/tenzir/web/blog/arrow-data-spine/index.md

 ![Arrow Data Plane](arrow-data-plane.dark.png#gh-dark-mode-only)

 In the center we have highlighted the Arrow data plane that powers other parts of the system.
-Orange pieces highlight Arrow building blocks that we use today, and green pieces elements we plan to use in the future.
+Green pieces highlight Arrow building blocks that we use today, and orange pieces elements we plan to use in the future.
 There are several aspects worth pointing out:

 1. **Unified Data Plane**: When users ingest data into VAST, the